Why Investors Are Looking to Bitcoin DeFi | Own Your Crypto: Episode 2

 If we don't have a zero to one, we might be at M plus one, but it won't matter.
 We need that catalyst, that novel app that other chains don't have.
 That could be the Bitcoin thing, or it could be something else, but more innovation.
 I love the DLC.Link angle and we're also working on that.
 That's my take.
 Might be a little bit negative, but we need to be critical, and we need some criticism in the inner space to get better.
 Having said that, still super bullish on the Stacks and the angle of it.
 That's how I see it.

-Q: Chiente, what can people do with Bitcoin today, and what is ALEX building?
+Q: What can people do with Bitcoin DeFi today, and what is ALEX building?

 Chiente (ALEX): Instead of starting with the laundry list of what we have, I would like to start with really ultimately why ALEX is here.
 Again, we want the Bitcoin holder to earn Bitcoin.
 We want Bitcoin to be able to earn yield if you hold it.
 But how do we do that instead of a centralized lend borrow entity or centralized exchange?